pusher/pusher-websocket-dotnet/README.md

 ## Developer Notes

 The Pusher application settings are now loaded from a JSON config file stored in the root of the source tree and named `AppConfig.test.json`.
 Make a copy of `./AppConfig.sample.json` and name it `AppConfig.test.json`.
 Modify the contents of `AppConfig.test.json` with your test application settings.
 All tests should pass.
 The AuthHost and ExampleApplication should also run without any start-up errors.

-### Publish to NuGet

-You should be familiar with [creating an publishing NuGet packages](http://docs.nuget.org/docs/creating-packages/creating-and-publishing-a-package).

-From the `pusher-dotnet-client` directory:

-1. Update `PusherClient/PusherClient.csproj` and  `PusherClient/Pusher.cs` with new version number etc.
-2. Specify the correct path to `msbuild.exe` in `package.cmd` and run it.
-3. Run `nuget push PusherClient.{VERSION}.nupkg`

 ## License